Tropical Storm Claudette brings rain, floods to Gulf Coast | Science-Environment

 Tropical Storm Claudette brings rain, floods to Gulf Coast

-Tropical Storm Claudette dumped heavy rain across coastal areas of Louisiana, Mississippi and Alabama as it chugged inland Saturday, threatening flash floods and possibly tornadoes along its soggy course across the Southeast.The National Hurricane Center declared Claudette organised enough to qualify as a named storm at 4 am Saturday, well after the storms center of circulation had come ashore southwest of New Orleans.
+Tropical Storm Claudette dumped heavy rain across the US Gulf Coast from Louisiana to Florida as it chugged inland Saturday, triggering flash floods and tornado warnings along its soggy course across the Southeast.The National Hurricane Center declared Claudette organized enough to qualify as a named storm at 4 a.m.
+Saturday, well after the storms center of circulation had come ashore southwest of New Orleans.

 - Country: